-It’s not enough that the new iPhone X is only a month or so old; rumors about next year’s iPhone are already starting to fly.
-We’ll keep track of what’s been said and what seems feasible in this article so you can keep up with the latest iPhone gossip.
+Now that we’re well into 2018, rumors about the next iPhone have started to pile up.
+We’ll keep track of everything that’s being said and analyze what seems feasible in this article so you can keep up with the latest iPhone gossip.

 What’s the latest?